 The inter-agency* Building Innovation Panel (BIP) assists firms in expediting evaluations and obtaining regulatory clearance to use innovative methods, processes, technologies and materials in their construction projects.
-Beyond raising productivity, these innovative solutions should improve Singapore’s built environment to meet our Construction Industry Transformation Map objectives.
+Beyond raising productivity, these innovative solutions should improve Singapore’s built environment to meet our Built Environment Industry Transformation Map objectives.

 * Agencies include BCA, LTA, MOM, NEA, PUB, SCDF, and URA.
 In addition, non-regulatory agencies, HDB and JTC, are included to provide user perspective during evaluation.